farooq-teqniqly/tq-scroll-scrape/README.md

-# tqdnld
+# Scroll-Scraper

-Python library for downloading web pages via Selenium.
+Python library for automating scrolling and downloading web pages via Selenium.
+This is especially useful for pages that utilize infinite scrolling.

 ## Usage